 All information (whether in text or photographs) is supplied in good faith but should not be relied upon as being a statement of representation or fact.GOT AN EVENT TO SHARE?
 It's free to post your events on What's On Glasgow, click here to find out more!

 Want to be the first to hear about what's happening in Glasgow?
-Just hit 'Like' on our Facebook page, join the What's On Scotland Facebook Group and 'Follow' on our Twitter account and you're all set!With 3 floors filled with hands-on exhibits, a fiery science show, dino-themed workshops, flying monsters in IMAX and so much more, a roar-some adventure awaits at Glasgow Science Centre!
+Just hit 'Like' on our Facebook page, join the What's On Scotland Facebook Group and 'Follow' on our Twitter account and you're all set!A special Glasgow 850 edition of the award-winning Art of Possible, exploring how Glasgow's history of invention fuels its ambitions for the future, will be held at Glasgow Science Centre in March!

 READ MORESight Village, the UK's leading exhibition and an integral part of the blind and low-vision landscape, is coming to Glasgow on Wednesday 21st May.